What Type of Health Insurance Do I Need?

-If your plan pays only a certain dollar amount, like $1,000 for emergency room, it may be a “limited liability” health coverage plan.
+If your plan only pays a certain dollar amount, like $1,000 for emergency room, it may be a “limited liability” health coverage plan.
 This is NOT a qualified health plan.
 A major medical plan will cover all the above-mentioned items and more, without a cap.
-You will have a “maximum out of pocket” limit, which means, once you meet your out of pocket max, the insurance company will pay for everything else up to no limits.
+You will have a “maximum out of pocket” limit, which means, once you meet your out-of-pocket max, the insurance company will pay for everything else up to no limits.

 Group Health Insurance

 Group insurance is something you become eligible for with employment, either through your employer or a spouse or parents’ employer.
 Your employer will pay a percentage of your premiums for you, and sometimes they’ll help pay for spouse and dependents, but they are not required to do that.
 The group insurance plan, however, has to offer it to the spouse and dependents, but isn’t required to pay for them.
 They may offer to do so, but again, they are not required to.